 Record Date is a date that one would come across in case of a dividend.
-Basically, it is the cut-off date that a company sets to find out the shareholders, who are eligible for dividends.
+Basically, it is the cut-off date that a company sets to find out the shareholders who are eligible for dividends.
 As shares continuously trade, their ownership also keeps changing.
 Thus, for a company, it becomes very difficult to decide on the shareholders to whom it will pay dividends.

 So, to determine the shareholders who will get dividends, a company sets the record date.
-This means whoever be the shareholders as of the record date will be eligible and entitled to get the dividend once paid by the company.
+This means whoever is the shareholders as of the record date will be eligible and entitled to get the dividend once paid by the company.
 Another name for this date is the date of record or the cut-off date.
-In other words, it is the date by which shareholders must officially own shares, in order to get the dividend.
+In other words, it is the date by which shareholders must officially own shares in order to get the dividend.

 It is important to note that the same concept of record date is equally applicable to certain other transactions also, apart from dividends.
 And these transaction relates to identifying the eligibility of shareholders/bondholders in case of